[ Thermodynamics, Gravity and Economics - the A3 Crude Tables and Does a Potato Work page ] [ Experiment 1 ] [ return home ]

-Farming, in the developed world, has turned from a net provider (or consumer) of solar energy -in which land ownership was and is crucial- to a net consumer of fossil fuels; some sources put the relation at one to five, i.e. five times more wh of fossilized energy than is provided by direct solar energy is contained in every kWh provided by the food in highly industrialised agriculture; others at one to ten.
-It is estimated that pre-industrialised societies humans used about four to five times the amount of external energy needed to feed themselves; now it is forty to fifty times that amount.
+Farming, in the developed world, has turned from a net provider (or consumer) of solar energy -in which land ownership was and is crucial- to a net consumer of fossil fuels; some sources put the relation at one to five, i.e. five times more wh of fossilized energy than is provided by direct solar energy is contained in every kWh provided by the food in highly industrialised agriculture, others at one to ten; but even one to one would be worrying.
+It is estimated that in pre-industrialised societies humans used about four to five times the amount of external energy needed to feed themselves; now it is forty to fifty times that amount.

 Having reached peak oil and gas production, this supply will begin to wane, while the world population will probably continue to rise for some time.
 What we have come to term "economic growth" is largely due to and has developed parallel to the consumption of fossil fuels, first coal, then oil and gas.
 Putting economic growth down to growth in consumption of energy is probably not wrong.
 In other words, a drop in the consumption of energy will probably lead to economic regression.

 Already today, some countries in the so-called developing world, far from developing, are unable to generate enough income to pay for their energy imports, rendering them chanceless.